mushroomsandchai/eia/README.md

 ```

 Once these are set, restart your services (`./up.sh`) and trigger the DAGs in the order described below.
+Note: `.env` file is preloaded with an API key which was scrapped from stackoverlow, make sure to register and populate it with your own key to have unrestricted access in the future.

 ### DAGs Overview